-In the Physiological Sciences Program at the University of Arizona, graduate students work side-by-side with the faculty investigators from a large range of disciplines using cutting edge, innovative research techniques and experimental approaches at the molecular, cellular, and organ systems levels.
+In the Physiological Sciences Program at the University of Arizona, graduate students work side-by-side with the faculty investigators addressing disease processes in diabetes, cardiovascular disease, neuroscience, cancer, and asthma.
+Our faculty use innovative research techniques and experimental approaches from molecular to human studies.

 Program Contact information: